 BISYOC promotes excellence in cultural and social interaction between young people from different countries – through making high-quality music together.
 We are a UK-based not-for-profit organisation.
-Our annual Youth Exchange project, part-funded by the European Union's Erasmus Plus Programme, is based on a unique approach to combining cultural exchange with music-making of a high standard.
-This approach has evolved and developed through our 16-year history, and we continue to review and adapt it.
+Our projects are based on a unique approach to combining cultural exchange with music-making of a high standard.
+This approach has evolved and developed through our 18-year history, and we continue to review and adapt it.
 Many of our projects have been supported by the European Union's Youth in Action and Erasmus Plus Programmes.

 The name is an acronym for “Bedstone International Summer Youth Orchestra Camp” named after the place in England where the first exchange was held.

 In 2001 Julian Gibbons founded a summer orchestral and chamber music project at Bedstone College in Shropshire, England: Bedstone International Summer Youth Orchestra Camp, or “BISYOC” as it became known.
 His purpose was to bring together young people with different musical goals and abilities and give them a chance to experience performing in a large Symphony orchestra.

 Participants and specialist instrumental tutors came from 10 different European countries.
 It quickly became clear that everyone enjoyed the cultural exchange as much as the music-making.
 So from that time onwards, BISYOC’s unique formula began to evolve; a combination of music-making at ever-improving standards, and cultural exchange activities organised by the participants themselves.